Fedict/eid-mw/sdk/Examples/CS/readme.txt

 2) C# crypto library:
-The examples provided in the sdk, use bouncycastle as crypto library. (http://www.bouncycastle.org/) The C# crypto library of bouncycastle can be found on : http://www.bouncycastle.org/csharp/index.html copy the BouncyCastle.Crypto.dll into the "CS\References" folder
+The examples provided in the sdk, use bouncycastle as crypto library. (http://www.bouncycastle.org/) The C# crypto library of bouncycastle is also included in the pkcs11net project (see 4)), but if needed, you can find the latest version at: http://www.bouncycastle.org/csharp/index.html (copy the BouncyCastle.Crypto.dll into the "CS\References" folder)

 3) nunit (needed by Net.pkcs11)